-Since more than twenty years, the authorities have twice per year organized small-scale national exercises in order to train the specialized intervention teams of the Department of Civil Protection.
+Since more than twenty years, the authorities have twice per year organized small-scale national exercises in order to train the specialized intervention teams of the CGDIS.

 Given the relatively limited own resources and expertise, Luxembourg focuses its efforts on participating in international exercises.
 Such simulations of emergency situations have the advantage to face a higher degree of complexity and are thus more realistic.
 It also permits a mutual learning effect at all levels of participation.